pongo-pygmaeus/badass_mannequins/README.md

 # Mannequin Challenge
-## Explaining basic concepts in Rails 5 using a well documented Rails application and mannequins
+### Explaining basic concepts in Rails 5 using a well documented Rails application.
+And mannequins.